Course Title: Sustainability Strategies

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course is designed as a capstone experience.
-You will synthesise, integrate and apply the specialised knowledge and skills you have developed in this your degree program and apply contemporary sustainability theory and management tools to investigate and formulate an evidenced-based response to real or simulated sustainability issues and/or problems.
+You will synthesise, integrate and apply the specialised knowledge and skills you have developed in your degree program and apply contemporary sustainability theory and management tools to investigate and formulate an evidenced-based response to real or simulated sustainability issues and/or problems.

 You will investigate the ways in which people encounter ‘nature’ and environmental flows in urban environments.
 You will critically examine how environmental management tools can be incorporated into broader strategies for addressing environmental impacts.
 You will apply your analytical and research skills to interpret and utilise data, including scientific data.